litehtml/litehtml/support/README.md

 ### litebrowser::draw_buffer

 A helper class to perform the draw operations into the cairo surface.
-The application draws everything to the buffer, then buffer are drawn on widged or window.
+The application draws everything to the buffer, then buffer are drawn on widget or window.

 Some notes about scaling support:
 * All functions accept scale independent coordinates and sizes.
 So don't apply scale to the coordinates and sizes.